BruhfessorX/cybercraft5e/docs/player-options/races/vampyrus.md

 - **Bestial Strength:** You have advantage on Strength (Athletics) checks made to grapple or shove.
 - **Predatory Instincts:** You have advantage on Wisdom (Perception) checks that rely on hearing or smell.
-- **Ascendant Trait - Blood Frenzy (Strength 20+):** When you reduce a creature to 0 HP, you may use your bonus action to move up to half your speed and make one melee attack.
+- **Ascendant Trait - Blood Frenzy (Strength 20+):** When you reduce a creature to 0 HP, as a free action, you may move up to half your speed and make one melee attack.

 ---